- Travel and Places

 They will be allowed the same amount of luggage as you, if you have purchased a ticket for them.
 Some airlines will allow you to check the first bag for free and then charge for each bag thereafter, some credit cards (that you use to purchase the ticket) have arrangements for you to check the first bag for free.
 Each airline is different, so please check before you book your ticket.

 CARRY ON LUGGAGE

 Each ticketed person can take one carry on item and one personal item (ie. purse, small backpack or briefcase).
 Additional items can be: approved safety seat for lap or ticketed child, umbrella stroller for lap or ticketed infant, diaper bag.

 WHAT TIME DO I HAVE TO BE AT THE AIRPORT???

-This can be another major problem when traveling alone or when traveling with children.
+This can be another major problem when traveling alone or when traveling with family.
 Get there too late, security lines too long, problem with luggage and BINGO you might just miss your flight.
 Here are a couple of rules of thumb that most airlines follow:

 When travel is completely within the U.S., recommended check-in time is at least 90 minutes prior to departure when checking baggage, and at least 60 minutes prior to departure if not checking baggage.

 NEVER EVER check in with less than 30 minutes before departure time, your seat can be given away and you will be "out of luck".
 Always make certain that you are at the gate ready for boarding 15 minutes prior to departure.